Cyclists break traffic laws for personal safety and to save energy, study

 RELATED: Must-try healthy muffin recipes

-While younger people, males, utilitarian bicyclists, and those more comfortable riding in mixed traffic tend to exhibit higher levels of unlawful bicycling behavior, the overwhelming majority of bicyclists are not reckless, even when combining the high-risk factors.
+While younger people, males, utilitarian cyclists, and those more comfortable riding in mixed traffic tend to exhibit higher levels of unlawful bicycling behavior, the overwhelming majority of bicyclists are not reckless, even when combining the high-risk factors the researchers found.

 Overwhelmingly, the unlawful riding of cyclists is not considered reckless according to the study.
 Instead, the majority of infractions are calculated and done in circumstances that pose low risk to the individual and others.
 Most of these infractions are motivated by concerns for personal safety and to save energy.

-The findings raise the question of why our cities and roads make cyclists feel unsafe, and how place matters in being a major factor in the bahviour of cyclists.
+The findings raise the question of why our cities and roads make cyclists feel unsafe, and how place matters in being a major factor in the behaviour of cyclists.